 The AC Infinity fan that I’m recommending has a built-in thermostat to control the fan.
 You can place the thermometer into the underbelly cavity and set the temperature at whatever you want, which will trigger the fan to turn on.
 For instance, you may want to set it at 45 degrees F, which will pull air from the living area whenever the temperature of the underbelly drops below this setting.

-While this project is not for everyone, it’s a viable solution if you are looking for an option to limit your propane use and keep you underbelly heated with electric heat.
+While this project is not for everyone, it’s a viable solution if you are looking for an option to limit your propane use and keep your underbelly heated with electric heat.
 This setup keeps all equipment out of the way and can be installed to operate automatically, preventing a costly mistake if you forget to turn it on.
 You should only consider installing this if you are comfortable making modifications to your RV that will involve cutting into the floor and interior surfaces.
+Always be sure to inspect the area you’ll be cutting into so you don’t inadvertently slice through a wire, water line, or structural component.